-2. Pokhara AirportCommenced way back in 1958, the airport serves to the small town of Pokhara with a meagre population of only a few thousand.
+2. Pokhara AirportCommenced way back in 1958, the Pokhara Airport serves to the small town of Pokhara with a meagre population of only a few thousand.
 It has a pivotal role in a diversion Airport to Tribhuvan International Airport in Kathmandu.
 With growing popularity as a tourist spot, the Nepal government has initiated its massive renovation as an international airport.
 The new runways will be 8200 feet long along with a breadth of 147 feet.
 There will also be multiple parallel taxiways.
 It is planned to kick start from 2021.
 It is a Civil Aviation Authority of Nepal undertaking and it interconnects Kathmandu and Jomsom with occasional flights to Manang.

 Distance to Kathmandu City: 200 kms which is a 6-hour drive.The Tribhuvan International Airport in Kathmandu is well serviceable with some exclusive facilities.
 There is great scope for improvement and the airport is yet to grow into a professional hub.
 However, it does not fall back in hospitality and makes sure of a very easy trip to and from Kathmandu.
 In case you are planning to visit here, you now know exactly how to make a breezy entry into the valleys of Nepal through these two airports in Kathmandu.